Jalen Rose has accomplished quite a bit throughout his life.

 I would love to see Jimmy Butler stay in Philly to play with Joel Embiid and Ben Simmons and Tobias Harris.
 But if he does leave, I believe he’ll end up with one of the New York teams or one of the Los Angeles teams.
 We’ll see.
 This will be an interesting summer.

-Basketball, Interview, Media, NBA, Evergreen, Featured, Interview, Media, Top, Jalen Rose, Jimmy Butler, Kawhi Leonard, Kevin Durant, Kyrie Irving, Brooklyn Nets, Indiana Pacers, Los Angeles Clippers, Los Angeles Lakers, New York Knicks, Toronto Raptors
+Basketball, Interview, Media, NBA, Evergreen, Interview, Media, Top, Jalen Rose, Jimmy Butler, Kawhi Leonard, Kevin Durant, Kyrie Irving, Brooklyn Nets, Indiana Pacers, Los Angeles Clippers, Los Angeles Lakers, New York Knicks, Toronto Raptors